-1 AGHRT 126 may be substituted with CIS 105 or 110.

-- 2 AGHRT 185 may be repeated up to two times for a maximum of 2 credits applied to the AAS degree.
-AGHRT 185 is a related education requirement. - 3 This related education requirement may be met by any course or combination of courses approved by the instructional dean. - 4 APLED 121 may be substituted with ENGL& 101 and is a related education requirement. - 5 Practicum may be taken anytime during the second year.
+- 1 AGHRT 126 may be substituted with CIS 105 or 110. - 2 AGHRT 185 and 184 are related education requirements. - 3 This related education requirement may be met by any course or combination of courses approved by the instructional dean. - 4 APLED 121 may be substituted with ENGL& 101 and is a related education requirement.
+5 Practicum may be taken any time during the second year. - Practicum may be taken anytime during the second year.

-- 1 AGHRT 126 may be substituted with CIS 105 or 110. - 2 AGHRT 185 may be repeated up to two times for a maximum of 2 credits applied to the certificate.
-AGHRT 185 is a related education requirement. - 3 This related education requirement may be met by any course or combination of courses approved by the instructional dean. - 4 APLED 121 may be substituted with ENGL& 101 and is a related education requirement.
+- 1 AGHRT 126 may be substituted with CIS 105 or 110. - 2 AGHRT 185 and 184 are related education requirements. - 3 This related education requirement may be met by any course or combination of courses approved by the instructional dean. - APLED 121 may be substituted with ENGL& 101 and is a related education requirement.